haoybl/masterthesis/README.md

 - experiments [Contains all experiments conducted in this research.
 These scripts save the vectors into Pickle files]
 - final models [‘final.py’ contains the best performing model fully written out.
 ‘Other.py’ all final models.
 Different models can be made using ‘Other.py’ by adding or commenting the Pickle files from the features.]
 - scraper [Contains the script that has been used to fetch the data set using the OMDb API]
 - vectors [Contains the vectors that are created in the experiments by the feature extraction methods.
 These vectors can be imported in ‘Other.py’ to construct the final models.].
+Due to the limitations of Github, the vectors are available at http://macxpert.nl/pub/vectors.zip.

 OVERVIEW OF THE FILES
 - /DATASET